ckeditor/ckeditor5/docs/installation/getting-started/quick-start.md

 ## Introduction

 CKEditor 5 provides every type of WYSIWYG editing solution imaginable.
 From editors similar to Google Docs and Medium, to Slack or Twitter like applications, all is possible within a single editing framework.
-It is an ultra-modern JavaScript rich text editor with MVC architecture, custom data model and virtual DOM.
-It is written from scratch in ES6 and has excellent webpack support.
+It is an ultra-modern JavaScript rich text editor with MVC architecture, custom data model and virtual DOM, written from scratch in ES6 with excellent webpack support.

-In CKEditor 5 everything is a plugin, even a basic feature like typing.
-With a plugin-based architecture and an event-based, highly decoupled code, features are implemented in a granular way.
-You can tune-up, remove or replace plugins with your own implementations.

 In this guide, you will learn how to run your own CKEditor 5 instance.
 Below you can find two unique paths describing the installation process.
 Choose one (or both!) and start your CKEditor 5 journey!

 Available paths:
-* [Online builder path](#creating-custom-builds-with-online-builder) - the most user-friendly path, recommended for beginners.
+* [Online builder path](#creating-custom-builds-with-online-builder) - the most beginners-friendly and quickest path.
 * [Building from the source path](#building-the-editor-from-the-source) - an advanced path including using `npm` and Webpack.

 ## Creating custom builds with Online builder

-Although the CKEditor 5 WYSIWYG editor comes with handy preconfigured builds, sometimes these predefined versions are not enough and a need for custom builds arises.
+Although the CKEditor 5 WYSIWYG editor comes with handy {@link installation/advanced/predefined-builds predefined builds}, sometimes these predefined versions are not enough and a need for custom builds arises.
 Some of the reasons for creating custom builds are:

 * Adding {@link installation/advanced/plugins plugin-driven features} which are not included in the existing builds.
 * Removing unnecessary features present in a build.